Flock publishes 2 issues per year. A general issue in the spring and a theme issue in the fall.

 - Submissions are open for our next theme issue, Kith & Kin, from March 1-May 31, 2019.

 - Submissions will open for our spring 2019 issue (a non-themed, general issue) from September 1-November 30, 2019.

 - We are open for Artwork and Haiku Reviews year-round.

 We can only consider works submitted through our submission manager.

-Simultaneous submissions: We accept and encourage simultaneous submissions.
+Simultaneous submissions: We accept simultaneous submissions.
 If your work is accepted elsewhere, please withdraw it from submittable and let us know.